BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 The geojsons are limited to the Catalan Sea and the Western Mediterranean.
 The information coming from third parties has been often modified and reduced in this repository.
 If you want full datasets, you can find the source in the header or ask the BlueNetCat organization (email in the header).

+This site should provide information about how to download/access the data.

 ## Measurements
 ### [Buoys](data/buoys.geojson)
 Most of the buoys come from Puertos del Estado.
 The data can be downloaded through their visualizer: http://www.puertos.es/es-es/oceanografia/Paginas/portus.aspx.
 I don't know if there is a service to do queries for real-time data.
 The data from the buoy of l'Estartit can be seen and accessed here: https://estartit.icm.csic.es/.
 The buoys from the southern Western Mediterrean need to be included.